Ryuichi Sakamoto: Film career

 Sakamoto began working in films, as a composer and actor, in Nagisa Oshima's Merry Christmas Mr. Lawrence (1983), where he starred alongside David Bowie.
-The film's score is best known for Sakamoto's "Merry Christmas Mr. Lawrence" instrumental theme.
-He collaborated with David Sylvian on a vocal version of the theme, "Forbidden Colours"–which became a chart hit in the UK.
+The score is best known for Sakamoto's "Merry Christmas Mr. Lawrence" instrumental theme.
+He collaborated with David Sylvian on a vocal version, "Forbidden Colours"–which became a chart hit in the UK.
 In a 2016 interview, Sakamoto reflected on his time acting in the film, saying he "hung out" with Bowie every evening for a month while filming on location.
 He remembered Bowie as "straightforward" and "nice" while lamenting that he never mustered the courage to ask for Bowie's help while scoring the film's soundtrack as he believed Bowie was too "concentrated" on acting.

 He was the subject of Elizabeth Lennard's 1985 documentary Tokyo Melody, which mixes studio footage and interviews with Sakamoto about his musical philosophy in a nonlinear format, against a backdrop of 1980s Tokyo.
 Sakamoto later composed Bernardo Bertolucci's The Last Emperor (1987), which earned him an Academy Award and Grammy Award with fellow composers David Byrne and Cong Su.
 In that same year, Sakamoto composed the score to the cult-classic anime film Royal Space Force: The Wings of Honnêamise.
 He also composed the music for the original Japanese version of The Adventures of Chatran.